-The following tables and accompanying narrative disclosure set forth information about the compensation provided to certain of our executive officers during the years ended December 31, 2021 and 2020.
-These executive officers, who include our principal executive officer and the two most highly-compensated executive officers (other than our principal executive officer) who were serving as executive officers at the end of the fiscal year ended December 31, 2021, were:
+The following tables and accompanying narrative disclosure set forth information about the compensation provided to certain of our executive officers during the years ended December 31, 2022 and 2021.
+These executive officers, who include our principal executive officer, our former principal executive officer, and the two most highly-compensated executive officers (other than our principal executive officers) who were serving as executive officers at the end of the fiscal year ended December 31, 2022, were:

-- Hamza Suria, Former President, Chief Executive Officer and Director; - · Paul F. Lizzul, Chief Medical Officer; and - Eric Loumeau, Chief Operating Officer and General Counsel
+- Daniel Faga, Interim President and Chief Executive Officer and Director; - Hamza Suria, Former President, Chief Executive Officer and Director; - · Paul F. Lizzul, Chief Medical Officer; and - Eric Loumeau, Chief Operating Officer and General Counsel